canonical/k8s-snap/docs/src/snap/reference/bootstrap-configuration/index.md

 **Type:** `object` <br>
 **Required:** `No`

-Configuration options for the network feature (See [network configuration])
+Configuration options for the network feature

+#### cluster-config.network.enabled
+**Type:** `bool`<br>
+**Required:** `No` <br>

+Determines if the feature should be enabled.
+If omitted defaults to `true`

 ### cluster-config.dns

 **Type:** `object` <br>
 **Required:** `No`

-Configuration options for the dns feature (See [dns configuration])
+Configuration options for the dns feature

 ### cluster-config.ingress

 **Type:** `object` <br>
 **Required:** `No`

-Configuration options for the ingress feature (See [ingress configuration])
+Configuration options for the ingress feature

 ### cluster-config.load-balancer

 **Type:** `object` <br>
 **Required:** `No`

-Configuration options for the load-balancer feature (See [load-balancer configuration])
+Configuration options for the load-balancer feature

 ### cluster-config.local-storage

 **Type:** `object` <br>
 **Required:** `No`

-Configuration options for the local-storage feature (See [local-storage configuration])
+Configuration options for the local-storage feature

 ### cluster-config.gateway

 **Type:** `object` <br>
 **Required:** `No`

-Configuration options for the gateway feature (See [gateway configuration])
+Configuration options for the gateway feature

 ### cluster-config.cloud-provider